Help us improve your experience.

 3. Set up interface monitoring to monitor the health of the interfaces and trigger redundancy group failover.

-We do not recommend interface monitoring for RG0, because it causes the control plane to switch from one node to another node in case interface flap occurs.
+We do not recommend enabling interface monitoring for RG0, because interface flaps can cause the control plane to switch between nodes.

-Interface failover only occurs after the weight reaches zero.
+Interface failover occurs only when the redundancy group's threshold reaches zero.

 4. Set up the redundant Ethernet (reth) interfaces and assign them to a zone.